 The fast fashion environmental impact can be traced back to its production and manufacturing processes, as well as the production of materials and transportation.
 The industry is responsible for the emission of 1,715 million tons of CO2 annually as well as 79 billion cubic meters of water2.

 Furthermore, it also generates around 92 million tons of solid waste each year, which is more than e-waste and twice as much as the supermarkets’ food waste.
+However, we shouldn’t forget the extra treatments consumers apply to their garments aka detergents, fabric softeners, and other chemicals that can and will end up in the water supply.

 The Environmental Impact of Staying Trendy